 The Geneva Office Building opens for business.
-There is an attached carhouse for the San Francisco and San Mateo Electric Railway Company behind the building.
+There is an attached car barn for the San Francisco and San Mateo Electric Railway Company behind the building.

-The Powerhouse is built to provide electricity to the streetcar lines.
+The powerhouse is built to provide electricity to the streetcar line.

 The 1906 San Francisco earthquake strikes.
-The Powerhouse sustains the most damage.
-The facility returns to normal operations less than a month later, and all damage is repaired by 1910.
+The powerhouse sustains the most damage.
+The facility returns to normal operations less than a month later.
+All damage is repaired by 1910.

 The United Carmen’s strike against United Railroad is one of the bloodiest strikes of the early 20th Century, and the Office Building is a stage in the labor strife.

 United Carmen strike again.
 Strikebreakers are stationed in the Office Building and sneak in and out of a second-story window to operate the streetcars, as a precaution against clashes with the mob of striking operators outside the building.

 United Railroads reorganizes as the Market Street Railway Company.